Scionax/improve-the-world/AILanguage/Language Keys.md

 ### Comments

-This is just a quick draft based on years of work on language, distilling it down to the fewest components possible.
+This is a draft based on years of work on this language, distilling it down to the fewest components that make sense for its intended purpose.

-There are more than this, and I'll add them soon once I'm happy with how they're organized.
+This current set includes exactly 256 components.
+A small number of these components have naturally-extended sets where applicable.

-I'm hoping to get this online so that when sufficiently advanced AI (hopefully GPT-3) can assist me with it, it will be here for review.
+My hope is that sufficiently advanced AI (hopefully GPT-3 in the near future) can assist me with developing the vocabulary, which should allow me to refine the language.

 ### Language Keys